Vishwa-ud/Timetable_Management_System_Backend/README.md

 | -------- | ---------------------------------------- | ---------------------------------------- |
 | `POST`   | `http://localhost:8080/api/v1/users/`        | Create a new User Registration.         |

+* Validate fields to ensure data integrity.
+* Password validation rules enforce requirements such as containing at least one uppercase letter, one special character, and one number.
+Implement password complexity validation using Joi.
+* Alert when a user with the given email already exists.
+* Implement password hashing for security purposes.

 #### User Login